InancGorgulu/YOLO-Project/README.md

 This folder contains all the resources needed for training YOLO models using YOLOv5.

 ### cpp_inference/
-This folder provides the tools and source code necessary for integrating and running the trained YOLO model in a C++ environment.
+This folder provides the tools and source code necessary for integrating and running the trained YOLO model in a C++ environment with OpenCV library.

 ## Getting Started
 ### 1. Training YOLO Models